 A Year-Round Activity

 Ski jumps are designed so the jumper flies close to the ground to land safely on the hill.
 This is an individual sport that stresses good sportsmanship and encourages kids to improve their personal records.
-Ski jumpers come in all body sizes.
-Ski jumping is a great sport for families with kids of all ages.
-Everyone can come together and practice at the same time.
+Jumpers come in all body sizes.
+Ski jumping is a great sport for families with kids of all ages since all jumpers practice on the same days.
 A typical practice session lasts about an hour and a half and includes playing soccer (non-snow months), cross country skiing (winter months), stretching, imitation jumping (IMOs), jumping and reviewing videotapes.

 Success in the Past and Present